ljarvi/SUEWS-Docs/docs/source/input_files/RunControl/Options_related_to_disaggregation_of_input_data.rst

 	:Requirement:
 		Optional
 	:Description:
 		Specifies how meteorological variables in the input file (except rain and snow) are disaggregated to the model time step.
 Wind direction is not currently downscaled so non -999 values will cause an error.
 	:Configuration:
 		.. csv-table::
 			:file: DisaggMethod.csv
 			:header-rows: 1
-			:widths: 20 80
+			:widths: auto

 .. option:: KdownZen